Edicusttt/Alina/README.md

 ## ⚙️ Configuration

-Copy or Rename `config.json.example` to `config.json` and fill out the values:
+fill out the values in: `config.json`
 ```json
 {
     "TOKEN": "",